 In this section of the blog, we will look at how top industry players, such as Google, Amazon, and Visa, use data science.
 IT organizations need to address their complex and expanding data environments in order to identify new value sources, exploit opportunities, and grow or optimize themselves efficiently.
 Here, the deciding factor for an organization is what value they extract from their data repository using analytics and how well they present it.
 Some of the biggest companies that are hiring data scientists at competitive salaries are listed below:

 Google is by far the biggest company that is on a hiring spree for trained data scientists.
-Since Google is mostly driven by data science, artificial intelligence, and machine learning, it offers one of the best salary packages to its data science employees.
+Since Google is mostly driven by data science, artificial intelligence, and machine learning, it offers one of the best salary packages to its employees.

 Amazon is a global e-commerce and cloud computing giant that is hiring data scientists on a large scale.
 Amazon needs data scientists to find out customer mindset and enhance the geographical reach of both e-commerce and cloud domains, among other business-driven goals.